edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 ---
-title: 'Getting Started with Ecto Part 3: CRUD'
+title: 'Getting Started with Ecto Part 3: CRUD Operations'
-date: '2018-12-03'
+date: '2018-12-12'
 ---

 Welcome to part three of Getting Started with Ecto.
 On the [last post](/getting-started-with-ecto-part-2/), we covered how to create migrations, schemas, and changesets.
-In this post, we will cover how to create records in our database.
+In this post, we will cover how to run CRUD operations against our Postgres database using Ecto.

 ## Ecto is not an ORM